 Warning numbers and letters which are out of the range of warnings that are currently defined are ignored.
-The warning are as follows.
+The warnings are as follows.

-- 1 Suspicious-looking start-of-comment mark. - 2 Suspicious-looking end-of-comment mark. - 3 Deprecated feature. - 4 Fragile pattern matching: matching that will remain complete even if additional constructors are added to one of the variant types matched. - 5 Partially applied function: expression whose result has function type and is ignored. - 6 Label omitted in function application. - 7 Method overridden. - 8 Partial match: missing cases in pattern-matching. - 9 Missing fields in a record pattern. - 10 Expression on the left-hand side of a sequence that doesn't have type unit (and that is not a function, see warning number 5). - 11 Redundant case in a pattern matching (unused match case). - 12 Redundant sub-pattern in a pattern-matching. - 13 Instance variable overridden. - 14 Illegal backslash escape in a string constant. - 15 Private method made public implicitly. - 16 Unerasable optional argument. - 17 Undeclared virtual method. - 18 Non-principal type. - 19 Type without principality. - 20 Unused function argument. - 21 Non-returning statement. - 22 Proprocessor warning. - 23 Useless record with clause. - 24 Bad module name: the source file name is not a valid OCaml module name. - 25 Pattern-matching with all clauses guarded.
-Exhaustiveness cannot be checked. - 26 Suspicious unused variable: unused variable that is bound with let or as, and doesn't start with an underscore () character. - 27 Innocuous unused variable: unused variable that is not bound with let nor as, and doesn't start with an underscore () character. - 28 Wildcard pattern given as argument to a constant constructor. - 29 Unescaped end-of-line in a string constant (non-portable code). - 30 Two labels or constructors of the same name are defined in two mutually recursive types.
+- 1 Suspicious-looking start-of-comment mark. - 2 Suspicious-looking end-of-comment mark. - 3 Deprecated feature. - 4 Fragile pattern matching: matching that will remain complete even if additional constructors are added to one of the variant types matched. - 5 Partially applied function: expression whose result has function type and is ignored. - 6 Label omitted in function application. - 7 Method overridden. - 8 Partial match: missing cases in pattern-matching. - 9 Missing fields in a record pattern. - 10 Expression on the left-hand side of a sequence that doesn't have type unit (and that is not a function, see warning number 5). - 11 Redundant case in a pattern matching (unused match case). - 12 Redundant sub-pattern in a pattern-matching. - 13 Instance variable overridden.

+- 14 Illegal backslash escape in a string constant.

+- 15 Private method made public implicitly.

+- 16 Unerasable optional argument.

+- 17 Undeclared virtual method.

+- 18 Non-principal type.

+- 19 Type without principality.

+- 20 Unused function argument.

+- 21 Non-returning statement.

+- 22 Preprocessor warning.

+- 23 Useless record with clause.

+- 24 Bad module name: the source file name is not a valid OCaml module name.

+- 26 Suspicious unused variable: unused variable that is bound with let or as, and doesn't start with an underscore (\) character.

+- 27 Innocuous unused variable: unused variable that is not bound with let nor as, and doesn't start with an underscore (\) character.

+- 28 Wildcard pattern given as argument to a constant constructor.

+- 29 Unescaped end-of-line in a string constant (non-portable code).

+- 30 Two labels or constructors of the same name are defined in two mutually recursive types.

+- 31 A module is linked twice in the same executable.

+- 32 Unused value declaration.

+- 33 Unused open statement.

+- 34 Unused type declaration.

+- 35 Unused for-loop index.

+- 36 Unused ancestor variable.

+- 37 Unused constructor.

+- 38 Unused extension constructor.

+- 39 Unused rec flag.

+- 40 Constructor or label name used out of scope.

+- 41 Ambiguous constructor or label name.

+- 42 Disambiguated constructor or label name (compatibility warning).

+- 43 Nonoptional label applied as optional.

+- 44 Open statement shadows an already defined identifier.

+- 45 Open statement shadows an already defined label or constructor.

+- 46 Error in environment variable.

+- 47 Illegal attribute payload.

+- 48 Implicit elimination of optional arguments.